gwils30/Globalasp_Repo/README.md

 Traceback (most recent call last):
     2: from /usr/bin/irb:23:in '<main>'
     1: from (main):1
-Runtime(Error: This is a custome error messadage
+Runtime(Error: This is a custom error message
 ```